-All-female team out to prove women racers aren’t a gimmick
+Hear these engines roar: Female team says this is no gimmick

 “We are going to be under a spotlight whether we like it or not, and the last thing we want to do is go out there and be like the ‘girl team.’
 That is detrimental to what we are trying to achieve.”

 Heinricher is an Air Force veteran, scientist and founder of her own biotech company, Booshoot Technology, based in Sun Valley, Idaho.
 She is also the female equivalent of a “gentleman racer” in the world of exotic cars, which means she pays her own way for the right to race against professionals on the top circuits in the world.
 Heinricher found that racing was the same as the STEM field in that women are an anomaly.
-There just were many female role models to follow.
+There just were not many female role models to follow.

 Heinricher is a racing fan who often rooted for the female drivers, and just as the drivers themselves grew frustrated with their inability to advance in American racing, Heinricher grew tired of seeing the women leave the U.S. for opportunities in Europe.